 - Flyer: Recommendations on guardianship for unaccompanied children and youth in Austria (in German)

-- Join statement: Coercion of children to obtain fingerprints and facial images is never acceptable
+- Joint statement: Coercion of children to obtain fingerprints and facial images is never acceptable

 - Initiative for child rights in the Global Compact